 Any infants, particularly full-term infants, with these findings should be seen and checked immediately by a doctor.

-Laboratory testing for metabolic disorders is done in children who are possible candidates for inborn errors of metabolism.
+Laboratory testing for several metabolic disorders is done by newborn screening programs in all children who are born in hospitals in the US, although the diseases screened for vary by state.
+Infants with symptoms or children with risk factors for inborn errors of metabolism may receive additional testing.
 This testing might, for example, include:

 - Blood sugar: Hypoglycemia (low blood sugar) is the predominant finding in a number of inborn errors of metabolism.